 Assuming the Sale

-The entire sales process confirming and gathering agreement from the customer that you were on the right track.
-So, now, when it's time to close, you are simply recapping everything you and the customer have agreed on.
+The entire sales process should have consisted thus far of confirming and gathering agreement from the customer to verify that you were on the right track.
+So when it's time to close, you are simply recapping everything you and the customer have already agreed upon.

 After your initial phrase, next list the key benefits you covered in your sales presentation.
 Try to keep this to three or less, because too many will make the decision seem bigger than it truly is, and there is a point of diminishing return on features and benefits.